Tax Benefits on Personal Loan: How Can a Personal Loan Provide You Income Tax Benefits?

 Enter mobile and OTP | Check offer | No branch visit needed

-Since personal loans are unsecured, you don’t need to pledge any collateral to avail of the funding.
-As a result, personal loan interest rates are often higher than those for secured loans.
-However, they are also a more easily accessible source of funds for salaried and self-employed individuals than other types of loans.
-Additionally, in certain cases, you may be eligible for a tax benefit on a personal loan, particularly if the loan is used for home renovation or business purposes.
-Understanding the criteria for personal loan tax exemption can help you maximise savings while managing your finances efficiently.
+Since personal loans are unsecured, you don’t need to pledge any collateral to avail of the funds.
+As a result, personal loan interest rates are generally higher than those of secured loans.
+However, they remain an easily accessible financing option for both salaried and self-employed individuals.

 Show More